Asian shares rise on optimism about US, China economies

 New Zealand’s inflation is running at 7.3% and unemployment at 3.3%.

+In Japan, government data showed a trade deficit in July for the 12th consecutive month.
+Soaring oil prices and the sliding yen were key factors.
+Japan imports almost all its oil.

-In Japan, new cases of COVID-19 have been surging in recent weeks, as restrictions on economic activities ease.
-Ambulances have had to circle for hours looking for hospitals that can accept patients.
+New cases of COVID-19 have been surging in recent weeks as restrictions on economic activities ease.
+Ambulances have had to circle for hours looking for hospitals that could accept patients.
 But domestic travel and shopping appear to be back, boosting consumption.

 The S&P 500 rose 0.2%, its third straight gain, adding 8.06 points to 4,305.20.
 The Dow gained 239.57 points, or 0.7%, to 34,152.01.
 The Nasdaq fell 25.50 points, or 0.2%, to 13,102.55.